 RECURRING PROGRAMMING OFFERED

-Toddler story time, preschool film programs are offered weekly for children along with afterschool homework help.
+Toddler story time, preschool film programs are offered for children along with afterschool homework help.
 Monday through Thursday during the school year.

 SPECIAL PROGRAMMING OFFERED